muellerlab/agri-fly/README.md

 * then open the app:

-* where is the source code: ~/Documents/Repos/LabCode/GeneralCode
+* where is the source code: $PATH TO REPOSITORY$

-* where to build the binaries: ~/Documents/Repos/LabCode/GeneralCode/Build (this will ask to make new directory and say yes)
+* where to build the binaries: $PATH TO REPOSITORY$/Build (this will ask to make new directory and say yes)

 * Click Configure, then: